cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 Creates five columns.
 The first column is as wide as its content, the second column is 50px, the third column is 10% of its container, and for the last two columns; the remaining space is divided into three sections, two are allocated for the fourth column, and one for the fifth.

 ## repeat function
-Can be used with grid-template-columns and grid-template-rows to define the structure of a grid to specify the number of times the column or row is to be repeated, followed by a comma and the value to be repeated. e.g.
+Can be used with grid-template-columns and grid-template-rows to specify the number of times the column or row is to be repeated, followed by a comma and the value to be repeated to define the structure of a grid. e.g.
 grid-template-rows: repeat(100, 50px);